Table of Contents

 Small and established Singaporean businesses struggle to find the nexus between disparate data points.
 Thanks to graph analytics, most of them can now deduce data in simplified visual formats.
 Graph analytics is transforming sophisticated data interpretation and is here to stay.

 Internet of Things meets data analytics

-Singaporean ventures that employ Internet of Things (IoT) in their analytics processes have been experiencing exceptional results.
-IoT data analytics are helping businesses to decipher the data coming out of IoT connected devices.
+Singaporean ventures that employ the Internet of Things (IoT) in their analytics processes have been experiencing exceptional results.
+IoT data analytics are helping businesses to decipher the data coming out of IoT-connected devices.

 Tips for Choosing Data Analytics Tools

 Annually, there’s a plentiful release of data analytics tools that offer a range of features and functionalities.
 Data isn’t your average resource to handle manually.